 The Old Currency Exchange strives to be Ireland’s most helpful coin and banknote dealer, with a website that informs, educates and entertains.
-Our approach is to hold an inventory that is aimed at beginners, intermediate and advanced collectors.
+Our approach is to hold a diverse inventory that will be of interest to beginners, intermediate and advanced collectors.

 - Check out the menu at the top of this page – see if we have something of interest!